heidarbozorg/AWS-Certified-Developer-Associate/README.md

 ### 21. CloudFormation Pseudo Parameters
 Automatically available variables like `AWS::Region` and `AWS::AccountId` that make templates dynamic and reusable.

-### 22. AWS::Partition
+### 22. AWS CloudFormation Change Sets
-A pseudo parameter used in CloudFormation to ensure that ARNs work across `aws`, `aws-cn`, and `aws-us-gov` partitions.
+Safely preview the differences between the current stack and proposed changes—prevents unexpected infrastructure drift.

 ---

 ## License

-MIT License => free to use, modify, and share.
+MIT License ⇒ free to use, modify, and share.
 Contributions welcome!